REJOICE IN THE LORD ALWAYS (Part 1)

 “Rejoice in the Lord always.
 Again I will say, rejoice!”
 (Philip.
 4:4 NKJV).

 “Rejoice always.”
 (1 Thess.
 5:16 NKJV).

-As a Christian, you are expected to rejoice at all times and in all situations.
+As a Christian, you are always expected to rejoice in all situations.
 You are supposed to remain calm and cheerful regardless of what befalls you or what anybody says or does to you.
 When things didn’t turn out the ways you have expected, God expects you to still rejoice.

-When you are hurt, betrayed, jilted, or disappointed by family and friends, God does not want you to be sorrowful but to be cheerful.
-When you suddenly lose a loved one, God still wants you to rejoice.
+When you are hurt, betrayed, jilted, or disappointed by family and friends, God does not want you to be bitter and sorrowful but to be calmed and cheerful.
+When you suddenly lose a loved one, God still wants you to be calmed and to rejoice.